 The best answer I can find is this.
-Imagine Grammarly, Hemingway app, Semrush SEO writing assistant tool, and Yoast SEO all wrapped in one program.
+Imagine an alternative to Grammarly, Hemingway app, Semrush SEO writing assistant tool, and Yoast SEO all wrapped into one free program.

 Add the fact that it is a free writing program, and you can understand why it grabbed my attention.

 Because of these factors, it didn’t take me long to decide to give it a try to see how this new content editor performed.